How to Find a Job

 - Use your school’s career and job placement center.
 They will have job postings, host résumé and interview skill workshops, and have recruiters visiting campus.

-- Send your résumé to Dr. Snow at GeoFORCE and she will give you feedback.
+- Send your résumé to Dana Thomas at GeoFORCE and she will give you feedback.

 - Clean up your social media presence – untag photos that you would not want an employer to see, clean up the language on your Facebook, twitter, instagram, etc. accounts.